 The Centre for Indonesian Law, Islam and Society (CILIS) commenced activities in 2013 and is devoted to the study of Indonesian law and Islamic legal studies.
-It was previously called the Centre for Islamic Law and Society (CILS), but was rebadged in 2013 to better reflect the focus of its research and seminar programmes.
+It was previously called the Centre for the Study of Contemporary Islam (from 2005) and the Centre for Islamic Law and Society (CILS) (from 2007).
+The Centre was rebadged in 2013 to better reflect the focus of its research and seminar programmes.

 The Director of the Centre is Professor Tim Lindsey, who is also Malcolm Smith Professor of Asian Law in the Melbourne Law School.
 The Deputy Director is Helen Pausacker, who is also a Principal Researcher in the Asian Law Centre.

 The Centre runs Research Seminars throughout the year, presented by current Graduate Research Degree (GRD) students, noted scholars and visitors, and experts in the field.

 CILIS is closely linked to the Melbourne Law School's Asian Law Centre (ALC), as CILIS has grown out of the ALC's longstanding programmes on Indonesian law, and Professor Tim Lindsey remains an Associate Director of the ALC.